-To receive a Master's Degree in Nursing as a Nurse Educator from FMU, a student must fulfill the following requirements:

-- 1. Complete 36 graduate credit hours, which include 270 practicum hours. - a) Graduate Nursing Core Courses

-APRN 501 Advanced Practice Role: Theory and Knowledge Development

-APRN 504 Health Policy and Leadership

-APRN 604 Teaching and Learning in Nursing

-APRN 605 Curriculum Development and Program Evaluation

-APRN 606 Advanced Assessment and Pharmacological Effects on the

-Pathophysiology of Body Systems

-APRN 607 Assessment and Evaluation Strategies

-APRN 608 Clinical Nursing Education

-APRN 708 Academic Practicum (135 practicum hours/semester)

-APRN 709 Clinical Practicum (135 practicum hours/semester)

-APRN 710 Education Capstone Seminar

-- 2. Achieve a 3.0 overall grade point average for all graduate courses. - 3.
-Make application for graduation at the beginning of the semester in which the last course will be taken

-To receive a Master's Degree in Nursing as a Nurse Educator from FMU, a student must fulfill the following requirements:

-- 1. Complete 36 graduate credit hours, which include 360 practicum hours. - a) Graduate Nursing Core Courses

-APRN 604 Teaching and Learning in Nursing

-APRN 605 Curriculum Development and Program Evaluation

-APRN 606 Advanced Assessment and Pharmacological Effects on the

-Pathophysiology of Body Systems

-APRN 607 Assessment and Evaluation Strategies

-APRN 608 Clinical Nursing Education

-APRN 708 Academic Practicum (180 practicum hours/semester)

-APRN 709 Clinical Practicum (180 practicum hours/semester)

-APRN 710 Education Capstone Seminar

-- DNP 800 Doctoral Knowledge Development

-DNP 802 Doctoral Health Policy and Leadership

-- 2. Achieve a 3.0 overall grade point average for all graduate courses. - 3.
-Make application for graduation at the beginning of the semester in which the last course will be taken

-RATIONALE for TT: These changes in requirements for the program reflect the courses that were deleted and the addition of doctoral courses to the plan of study.
+To receive a Master's Degree in Nursing as a Nurse Educator from FMU, a student must fulfill the following requirements: 1.
+Complete 36 graduate credit hours, which include 270 practicum hours. a) Graduate Nursing Core Courses APRN 501 Advanced Practice Role: Theory and Knowledge Development APRN 502 Biostatistics APRN 503 Advanced Research and Evidence-based Practice APRN 504 Health Policy and Leadership - 2.
+Achieve a 3.0 overall grade point average for all graduate courses. - 3.
+Make application for graduation at the beginning of the semester in which the last course will be taken TO: To receive a Master's Degree in Nursing as a Nurse Educator from FMU, a student must fulfill the following requirements: - APRN 608 Clinical Nursing Education - APRN 708 Academic Practicum (180 practicum hours/semester) APRN 709 Clinical Practicum (180 practicum hours/semester) DNP 800 Doctoral Knowledge Development DNP 802 Doctoral Health Policy and Leadership 2.
+Achieve a 3.0 overall grade point average for all graduate courses.
+3. Make application for graduation at the beginning of the semester in which the last course will be taken RATIONALE for TT: These changes in requirements for the program reflect the courses that were deleted and the addition of doctoral courses to the plan of study.
 The increase in clinical hours is a result of the increase in credit to clinical hour ratio from 1:4.